DevangiChaudhary/DragonflyPlus-AXI-NoC/README.md

 <img width="1000" height="641" alt="image" src="https://github.com/user-attachments/assets/b277a4be-95bd-4eda-a3b4-4a6485454610" />

-Simulation with `NoCtestbench.v` verifies correct packet transfer, FIFO buffering, and FSM-controlled routing.
-The design is **scalable, modular, and AXI-compliant**, providing a robust framework for high-performance GPU interconnects.
+All modules and their connections were thoroughly tested at each level, from individual GPUs, NIs, and routers to complete groups and up to the top-level NoC.
+This modular testing approach ensured correct packet transfer, FIFO buffering, and FSM-controlled routing across the entire system.
+The design remains scalable, modular, and AXI-compliant, providing a robust framework for high-performance GPU interconnects.